-Ruth's command inspired a sudden, half-terrified, half delighted sand, up to the ridge, across the upper pasture, and out recklessness.
+Ruth's command inspired a sudden, half-terrified, half delighted recklessness.
 I cracked the carburetors wide open and gunned the motorcycle through the gears.

 "Hey!"
 Yelled Ruth appreciatively, one arm tightly around my waist, one clutching the sack of milk bottles.
 "This thing's got speed!"